AvinashMV/Recommendation-Web-App/README.md

 # RecommendationSystem

-In this project is about a Recommendation System that suggest a topic to read from Java Programming Wiki website, given a text related to Java.
+This project is about a Recommendation System that suggest a topic to read from Java Programming Wiki website, given a text related to Java.
 This is implemented with Apache Lucene, Java Spring boot at backend, and AJAX JavaScript at the front end.

 Java programming wiki book site (https://en.wikibooks.org/wiki/Java_Programming) is crawled / scraped and indexed through Apache Lucene.
 Given data set is matched/searched against Java wiki book.
-Top 10 results are displayed in the web page.
+An API is generated through Spring Boot, it is accessed and top 10 results are displayed in the web page through Ajax Javascript.

 How did I measure the success: